TEAS – Lakehead University

-- English-Language Requirement: If you apply to the Bachelor of Education program and English is not your first language, you must provide evidence of oral and written English-language proficiency in 1 of the following ways:
+- English-Language Requirement: If you apply to the Bachelor of Education program and English is not your first language, you must provide evidence of oral and written English-language proficiency, via Secure Applicant Messaging (SAM), in one of the following ways:

-- Provide documentation (statement of the language of instruction) that indicates full‑time study for at least 3 years at a university where English is the language of instruction and examination.
+- Documentation (statement of the language of instruction) that indicates full‑time study for at least 3 years at a university where English is the language of instruction and examination.

-- Provide official proof of English‑language facility by presenting an English-language proficiency test.
-English‑language proficiency test results are due by December 8, 2017.
+- Official proof of English‑language facility by presenting an English-language proficiency test.
+English‑language proficiency test results are due by December 9, 2019.
 See minimum score requirements.

 If you are admitted and have an unsatisfactory command of the English language, either spoken or written, you may be asked to withdraw from the program if your language skill deficit interferes with your ability to communicate effectively in a classroom.

-- Course Background: You must present a course background that supports the division(s) you applied to.
-For detailed requirements, see the list of teaching subjects under Divisions and Teaching Subjects.
+- Course Background: You must present a course background that supports the division(s) to which you applied.
+For detailed requirements, see the list of teaching subjects.